 RESQML consists of a set of XML schemas (XSD files) and other standards-based technology, which developers implement into software packages.
 Software that has implemented RESQML can read and write the standard format.

-RESQML is under the management of a dedicated Special Interest Group (SIG), bringing together specialists from numerous member companies and organizations to chart the future of the standard.
+RESQML is under the management of a dedicated Work Group, bringing together specialists from numerous member companies and organizations to chart the future of the standard.